Ajgautam01/Final-Report/README.md

  ### Follow Installation Guide of nodejs or npm and rect in Ubuntu
  watching React tutorial of code with Harry on YOUTUBE

  # Week 7 UI/UX
-   Work on Figma for making blueprint of Android app(Todo)
+ follow UI/UX(Figma) tutorial on YOUTUBE for making blueprint

- # Week 8 UI/UX
+ # Week 9 UI/UX
-   Work on Figma for making blueprint of Android app(Todo)
+   Work on Figma for making blueprint of Android app.
+The aim of blueprint is to make a  better app or reduce work load